Read–eval–print loop: History

+The 1974 Maclisp reference manual by David A. Moon attests "Read-eval-print loop" on page 89, but does not use the acronym REPL.

+Since at least the 1980s, the abbreviations REP Loop and REPL are attested in the context of Scheme.

 Overview

 In a REPL, the user enters one or more expressions (rather than an entire compilation unit) and the REPL evaluates them and displays the results.
 The name read–eval–print loop comes from the names of the Lisp primitive functions which implement this functionality: